Finding a Horse Jumping Course in Queeny Park

 Recreation Center

-The playground is by the parking lot for the Greensfelder Recreation Complex, which is currently closed and going through renovations.
+The playground is by the parking lot for the Greensfelder Recreation Complex featuring a seasonal ice rink, rental spaces, and programming.

 Former stables by the Jarville House